freenet/freenet-core/docs/src/components.md

 Delegates utilize a messaging system akin to the [actor model](https://en.wikipedia.org/wiki/Actor_model) to interact with contracts, other delegates, and applications.
-Regardless of whether the message originates from another delegate, a User Interface (UI), or as a state update from a contract, Freenet ensures that the recipient can verify the sender's identity for any incoming message.
+Regardless of whether the message originates from another delegate, a User Interface (UI), or as a state update from a contract, the Freenet kernel ensures that the recipient can verify the sender's identity for any incoming message.
 This is known as "sender attestation".

 ### Delegate Use Cases